alvii147/MyBrokenPortfolio/README.md

 </div>

-This repository contains my portfolio website, it's design inspired by a Ubuntu theme.
+This repository contains my portfolio website, its design inspired by a Ubuntu theme.
 It showcases my projects, experiences and skills, as well as accepts endorsements from visitors, and more.
 Check it out [here!](https://zahin-zaman.vercel.app/)

 ![screenshot](frontend/src/images/screenshot.png)